Yes, you're invited. Here's what to expect and why you should go.

 One of the first things visitors will notice is the many ways in which veterans are honored.
 Despite their history with the U.S. government, Indians take great pride in serving their country, and their young people have a long record of valiant service.

-The second thing they'll notice is how revered elders are, and how treasured are the children, who are full participants in the day.
+The second thing they'll notice is how revered the elders are, and how treasured are the children, who are full participants in the day.

 After the honor dancers come the men's traditional dancers, wearing turkey-feather bustles and perhaps a bone breastplate, using a controlled, heel-to-toe step.